ombori/grid-docs/concepts/hardware-requirements.md

 ## Android TVBox
 Android TVBox is great for supporting any screen you have on stock.
+Can display Screen Apps only.

 **Minimum requirements**